-- A. Screening Reports and Initial Investigation - 1.
-All new notices should be screened by a person with sufficient experience and training to be able to identify warning signs requiring special inquiry or investigation or by an appropriate expert software system designed for fraud screening, and thereafter assigned by a person with sufficient experience and training. - 2.
+A. Screening Reports and Initial Investigation

+- 1. All new notices shall be screened by a person with sufficient experience and training to be able to identify warning signs requiring special inquiry or investigation or by an appropriate expert software system designed for fraud screening, and thereafter assigned by a person with sufficient experience and training. - 2.
 Initial investigation should confirm that coverage is appropriate: - a.
-Date of loss within policy period and all policy coverage is in order. - b.
+The date of loss is within policy period and all policy coverage is in order. - b.
 Injured persons are eligible for no-fault benefits. - c.
-Private health insurance availability should be verified and documented. - d.
+Private health insurance availability shall be verified and documented. - d.
 Injuries arise from use of motor vehicle. - e.
 Massachusetts's statute applies. - f.
 No exclusions apply, such as drunk driving, stolen car, and workers compensation. - 3.
-The setting of initial and subsequent reserves should be timely, reasonable, and follow documented company policy.
+The setting of initial and subsequent reserves shall be timely, reasonable, and follow documented company policy.

+B. Contacts

-- B. Contacts - 1.
-Injured persons or their legal representative making a claim should be contacted within 2 business days of receipt of notice of injury for purposes of investigation and verification. - 2.
-The named insured, if not an injured party, should be contacted within 3 business days of receipt of notice of injury for purposes of investigation and verification. - 3.
-The insured operator, if not one of the above, should be contacted within 3 business days of receipt of notice of injury purposes of investigation and verification. - 4.
-Necessary forms should be mailed within 5 business days after notice of injury. - C. Medical Management - 1.
-Carriers must establish a plan to maintain a continuing awareness of the disability claimed, the medical treatment, and whether the treatment and medical expenses are reasonable, necessary, and related to the auto accident. - 2.
-Any plan should include historically utilized techniques such as timely independent medical examinations, medical bill reviews including but not limited to a determination of usual and customary charges, use of preferred provider organizations, managed care programs, and/or expert medical systems, as well as innovative approaches. - D. Fraud Handling - 1.
-Screening Process for Suspected Fraudulent Claims
+- 1. Injured persons or their legal representative making a claim shall be contacted within 2 business days of the carrier's receipt of notice of injury for purposes of investigation and verification. - 2.
+The named insured, if not an injured party, shall be contacted within 3 business days of the carrier's receipt of notice of injury for purposes of investigation and verification. - 3.
+The insured operator, if not identified in B.1 or B.2, shall be contacted within 3 business days of the carrier's receipt of notice of injury for purposes of investigation and verification. - 4.
+Necessary forms shall be mailed or, if preferred by the injured party, electronically sent to the address specified within 5 business days after notice of injury.

+C. Medical Management

+- 1. Carriers must establish a plan to maintain a continuing awareness of the disability claimed, the medical treatment, and whether the treatment and medical expenses are reasonable, necessary, and related to the auto accident. - 2.
+The plan shall include historically utilized techniques such as timely independent medical examinations, medical bill reviews including but not limited to a determination of usual and customary charges, use of preferred provider organizations, managed care programs, and/or expert medical systems, as well as innovative approaches.

+D. Fraud Handling

+1. Screening Process for Suspected Fraudulent Claims